tmartinx/svauto/README.OpenStack.md

 ﻿
 # SVAuto - The Save Automation

-# Ansible Playbooks for OpenStack

-Ansible playbooks for deploying `OpenStack`.  http://openstack.org

 ## Overview

 To deploy OpenStack with SVAuto, in your local machine, you'll need to first, follow the instructions on [README.md](README.md), about bootstrapping an Ubuntu Machine, script `./scripts/preset-ubuntu-[server|desktop]`.

 Then you'll have a fully upgraded `Ubuntu Bionic`, ready for deploying `OpenStack` on top of it!

-SVAuto's `Ansible` playbooks provides two ways for deploying `OpenStack`, first and quick mode, is by running it on your local machine by using one of the "Preset Scripts" `~/svauto/scripts`, the second mode is a advanced, where you'll be deploying `OpenStack` on remote computers, from your SVAuto's machine (actually, your "Ansible Server").

 This procedure will deploy `OpenStack` in your local machine, in a fashion called `all-in-one`.
 It follows `OpenStack` official documentation `https://docs.openstack.org`.